Ferrières-en-Brie

-Ferrières-en-Brie (/fr/, literally Ferrières in Brie, before 1996: Ferrières) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
+Ferrières-en-Brie (/fr/; 'Ferrières-in-Brie'; before 1996, simply Ferrières) is a commune in the Seine-et-Marne department in the Île-de-France region in northern France.

 Geography

 Ferrières-en-Brie is located 26 km east of Paris, on the Brie plateau, between the Seine river and Marne river valleys.
 It is twinned with the village of Dunchurch, Warwickshire, United Kingdom.

 Population

-Inhabitants of Ferrières-en-Brie are called Ferrièrois in French.
+Inhabitants of Ferrières-en-Brie are called Ferrièrois (masculine) and Ferrièroises (feminine) in French.

 Education

 The town has a single public preschool and elementary school, groupe scolaire de la Taffarette.